bayareala8s/training/non-technical/leadership/README.md

 1. **Leadership and Team Management:**
    - **Describe a time when you had to lead a team through a difficult project.
 How did you ensure the team stayed motivated and on track?**

-   - Certainly!
 Here's a structured example response to the question:

 ---